vpodpecan/flask-rest-docker/README.md

 The code is ready to be tested without additional configuration.
 However, it is strongly recommended that you modify `.env.prod` and change Postgres and Flower user and password data before moving the code into production.

 The functions that define the API reside in `services/web/project/__init__.py`.
-They call functions `services/web/project/functions.py` to do the computation.
+They call functions `services/web/project/api_functions.py` to do the computation.
 Asynchronous functions which are handled by Celery reside in `services/celery-queue/tasks.py`.

 The skeleton provides few examples of synchronous and asynchronous functions which can serve as templates for implementing your own.
 In short, you need to:

 1. Define the API call in `services/web/project/__init__.py` by writing a `Resource` class with the appropriate methods (e.g., get and post), decorate the class and the methods to get automated documentation and testing.
-2. Implement the actual function in `services/web/project/functions.py`.
-If the function is asynchronous, write also its handler in `services/celery-queue/tasks.py`.
-Results of asynchronous functions should be stored into the `static` folder as json files which are served when the result is requested.
-You can also store the results into the database.
+2. Implement the actual function in `services/web/project/api_functions.py`.
+If the function is asynchronous, write also a handler in `services/celery-queue/tasks.py`.
+Results of asynchronous functions are stored in Redis which is configured to be persistent.

 #### Development